Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 ## Who Are They?

-A character is a actor in the story who commits actions and changes.
+A character is an actor in the story who commits actions and changes.
 The following section provides an overview of different elements to a character, but does not necessarily go into depth with them.
 Specifically, Quirks and Argos, as well as Stats and Skills are discussed in detail later on.

 ### Cosmetic Details